Skip to content

 Canvas opens for a prompt that didn’t need it, and the panel takes up half the screen for what’s really just a paragraph of explanation.
 Close it with the X at the top-right of the panel, and the response collapses into the regular chat.
 You haven’t lost anything; the message is still in the conversation thread.

 There’s one platform behavior worth knowing.
 When Canvas auto-opens for a code task, the model sometimes drops a brief explanation in the chat pane and the actual code in the Canvas.
 If you don’t look at the Canvas panel, you’ll think the response is incomplete.
-We’ve seen this confuse first-time Canvas users into asking for the code a second time, which produces a duplicate.
+This can confuse first-time Canvas users into asking for the code a second time, which produces a duplicate.

 #Canvas vs. Regular Chat: Which Should You Use?